neuropoly/axonpacking/README.md

 ### INPUTS
 In ‘main.m’ change the inputs

-- nbAxons 	: the number of axons
+- numberAxons        % number of axons (N)
-- meanTheo 	: theoretical mean of axon diameters in um.
+- mean_theoretical   % theoretical mean of axon diameters in um.
 Can be a vector if you want to create more than one packing.
-- varTheo 	: theoretical variances of axon diameters in um.
-Has to be a correspond with the size of ‘meanTheo’.
+- var_theoretical    % theoretical variances of axon diameters in um.
+Has to be a correspond with the size of ‘mean_theoretical’.
-- threshold : no radius above this threshold when the log-normale radii distribution is generated.
-- gapTheo 	: gap between axons in um.
-Has to be a correspond with the size of ‘meanTheo’ and ‘varTheo’.
+- gap_theoretical    % gap between axons in um
-- g_ratio 	: g ratio assumed constant.
+- threshold_high     % no diameter above 'threshold_high'
+- threshold_low      % no diameter under 'threshold_low'
-- ITERmax 	: number of migrations to perform in the packing process.
+- ITERmax            % number of iteration i.e migrations to perform.
+Example: ITERmax = 30000 ok if N = 1000
+- ITERfvf            % the disk density i.e Fiber Volume Fraction (FVF) is computed and displayed every 'ITERfvf' iterations

 #### Help

-ITERmax = 2500 enough if N = 2000 axons
+The disk density increases over the migrations and tends toward a limit value.
+It is necessary to first launch the algorithm with the packing inputs (N, µ, σ and Δ) and a high number of iterations.
+MRI metrics such as the disks density e.g. FVF can be calculated every p iterations to assess the sufficient number of iterations to reach a certain degree of precision. p is a user defined integer: p = 250 or 1000 for example.

+When mean_theoretical (μ) closed to 3, var_theoretical (σ2) closed to 1 and numberAxons about 1000, ITERmax = 30000 is sufficient.

 #### Example
-nbAxons = 1000;
+numberAxons = 25;
-meanTheo = [3 3.5];
+mean_theoretical = [3 3];
-varTheo = [1 1];
+var_theoretical  = [1 1];
-threshold = 10;
-gapTheo = [0 0.3];
+gap_theoretical  = [0 0.5];
+threshold_high = 10;
-g_ratio = 0.72;
+threshold_low = 0.2;
-ITERmax = 2000;
+ITERmax = 30000;
+ITERfvf = 1000;

 ### OUPUTS
-The function ‘computeStatistics.m’ provides MVF, AVF, PHI and FR for each packing image defined by the input combinations.
+The function ‘computeStatistics.m’ provides MVF, AVF, FVF and FR for each packing image defined by the input combinations.
 To do that it creates a binary masks from the packing image.
 The user can set the resolution of this mask.
 The default resolution is 2048.

 Outputs are stored in data structures.
 Data structures outputs :
-- in ‘axons.struct’ is stored : axon features (theoretical mean radii, theoretical variance radii, theoretical gap between axons, radii threshold, number of axons, set of the radii after sampling).
+- in ‘axons.mat’ is stored : axon features (theoretical mean diameters, theoretical variance diameters, theoretical gap between axons, diameters threshold low and high, number of axons, set of the diameters after sampling).
-- in ‘packing.struct’ is stored : packing results (initial positions, final position, side and ITERmax).
+- in ‘packing.mat’ is stored : packing results (initial positions, final position, final overlap ratio in the paking, length of the packing area 'side' and ITERmax).
-- in ‘statistics.struct’ is stored : resolution, MVF, AVF, PHI, FR.
+- in ‘stats.mat’ is stored : resolution, MVF, AVF, FVF, FR, g-ratio.